yq605879396/You-NutritionBro/README.md

 # Your NutritionBro
-Course Project for Deep Learning.
+Project for Deep Learning course .
 Input a food image and then print out ingredient list and nutrition list.

 Mengxi Wu mw4355@nyu.edu
 Qi Yin qy652@nyu.edu